Configure GPU-enabled nodes

-Kubernetes includes support for managing graphical processing units (GPUs) across different nodes in your cluster, using device plugins.
+Kubernetes includes support for managing graphical processing units (GPUs) across different nodes in a cluster, using device plugins.

-In ArcGIS Enterprise on Kubernetes, you can implement a device plugin to enable GPU nodes in your cluster, to optimize GIS workflows, such as those pertaining to raster analytics and deep learning.
+In ArcGIS Enterprise on Kubernetes, you can implement a device plugin to enable GPU nodes in a cluster to optimize GIS workflows, such as those pertaining to raster analytics and deep learning.
 By default, capabilities such as raster analytics are configured to run in CPU mode but also provide the flexibility to run in GPU mode when these resources are available.

-Consideration for the availability and utilization of GPU in your cluster is optional, as it will incur additional cost.
+Consideration for the availability and use of GPU in a cluster is optional, as it will incur additional cost.

-To enable GPU, a NVIDIA device plugin for Kubernetes is required.
-The NVIDIA device plugin for Kubernetes is a daemonset that allows you to expose the number of GPUs on each node of your cluster, run GPU enabled containers, and track the health of the GPUs.
+To enable GPU, an NVIDIA device plugin for Kubernetes is required.
+The NVIDIA device plugin for Kubernetes is a daemonset that allows you to expose the number of GPUs on each node of a cluster, run GPU-enabled containers, and track the health of the GPUs.

 Note: